jina-ai/jina/docs/tutorials/chatbot.md

 Encoding is a fundamental concept in neural search.
 It means representing the data in a vectorial form (embeddings).
 ```

-Encoding is performed through a transformers model (`sentence-transformers/paraphrase-mpnet-base-v2` by default).
+Encoding is performed through a sentence-transformers model (`paraphrase-mpnet-base-v2` by default).
+We get the text
+attributes of docs in batch and then compute embeddings.
+Later, we set the embedding attribute of each document.

-Then, we can implement our indexer (`MyIndexer`):
+Now, let's implement our indexer (`MyIndexer`):
 ```python
 class MyIndexer(Executor):
     """Simple indexer class """